timacdonald/json-api/README.md

 A lightweight JSON Resource for Laravel that helps you adhere to the JSON:API standard with support for sparse fieldsets, compound documents, and more.

-> **Note** These docs are not designed to introduce you to the JSON:API specification and the associated concepts, instead you should [head over and read the spec](https:/jsonapi.org) if you are not familiar with it.
+> **Note** These docs are not designed to introduce you to the JSON:API specification and the associated concepts, instead you should [head over and read the specification](https:/jsonapi.org) if you are not yet familiar with it.
 The documentation that follows only contains information on _how_ to implement the specification via the package.

 # Version support